aoeaec/AggregratorUsingFlink/README.md

 3. If you want to run command from outside the app folder, please change last dor (.) with appropriate folder where you could see Dockerfile for this project
 4. Once the image is built, run ::`docker run -d -p 8080:8080 -t spring-boot `

+Postman collection is added in the project as Aggregate.postman_collection.json